As of March 23rd, 2020, AmeriClerkships will only accept immunization titers for clinical rotations.

 The following may be documented by your primary care physician, or on clinic or hospital letterhead:

-4. Mumps & Measles & Rubella (MMR): single/double dose OR positive triple antibody titers to Mumps & Measles & Rubella, AND
+4. Positive triple antibody titers to Mumps & Measles & Rubella, AND

 *PLEASE NOTE: Clinical sites may require additional health-related documentation.
 Please inquire with your residency enrollment strategist if this applies to you.
 Results must be valid for full duration of all clinical rotations.

 Do my titers expire?
 How long are they valid for rotations at ACMedical?

 - Most vaccines/immunity do last a long time, however, there are also cases where the immunity decreases or goes away over time.
 It is especially important to know that: